Wonton chips are tasty, quick and easy! Great with edamame hummus! Or eat them alone! They are just that good!

 - Cooking chopsticks or tongs

-Prepare the sauce
+Prepare the oil

-Also, don’t forget to submit a photo of your creations!
+Don’t forget to submit a photo of your creations!
 You can upload your photos using my Contact form!